 A MESSAGE FROM THE SHERIFF

-Cumberland County Sheriff's Office deputies are sworn to protect the rights of all persons regardless of race, age, sex, nationality, religion, or political preference.
+Cumberland County Sheriff’s Deputies are sworn to protect the rights of all citizens regardless of race, age, sex, nationality, religion, or political preference.
 This applies to those who are taken into custody as well.

 If you feel an employee of this Office has acted in an abusive or unprofessional manner toward you or others, I encourage you to report that employee to a supervisor.
 This information is being provided to assist you in that process.